 Tele-health Video Clinic Visits Available

 Tele-Health video clinic visits allow patients the opportunity to connect with a health care provider from home.
 Patients can opt to use Tele-Health for any non-complex clinical concern, including COVID-19 concerns.
 Call Glenwood Medical Center at 320.634.5157, Starbuck Medical Center at 320.239.2200, or Brooten Medical Center at 320.346.2272 to make an appointment for the Tele-Health video visit.
-At your appointment time you will get an email from your provider to connect you to the Backline® system.
+A nurse will call you prior to your appointment time.
+At the scheduled time, you will get an email or text (whichever you selected) from your provider to connect you to the Backline® system.
 Instructions for patients can be found on the website at glacialridge.org.

 PLEASE…Take This Serious